ember-learn/ember-blog/source/2019-12-10-countdown-to-the-new-year-ember-a11y-testing.md

 ## Day 10

 Let's talk about [ember-a11y-testing](https://emberobserver.com/addons/ember-a11y-testing).
+READMORE

 ### What It Does

-The `ember-a11y-testing` addon is a wrapper around [Deque Labs'](https://github.com/dequelabs) [axe-core](https://github.com/dequelabs/axe-core) accessibility(a11y) testing engine that helps you identify accessibility issues in your ember app & provides useful information on how to solve them.
+The `ember-a11y-testing` addon is a wrapper around [Deque Labs'](https://github.com/dequelabs) [axe-core](https://github.com/dequelabs/axe-core) accessibility(a11y) testing engine that helps you identify accessibility issues in your Ember app & provides useful information on how to solve them.

 ### Why I Like It